paritoshmmmec/main-blog/content/writing/installing-k8-wsl.md

 Wow, it succeeded.
 YAY

-Congrates, now you are ready to play around to create on demand pod for your need.
+Congrates, now you are ready to play around with k8 cluster.